natcap/invest.users-guide/source/en/recreation.rst

 + **scenario_results.gpkg** (output if Scenario Predictor Table is provided):

-  + This shapefile matches "regression_data.gpkg", but its fields come from the predictors defined in the Scenario Predictor Table and there is an additional field:
+  + This geopackage matches "regression_data.gpkg", but its fields come from the predictors defined in the Scenario Predictor Table and there is an additional field:

   + **pr_UD_est**: The estimated **avg_pr_UD** for each polygon.
 Estimated using the regression coefficients for each predictor in **regression_coefficients.csv**